Getting to Know Eugenia Loli

 • You should be aware that art also follows trends so if your art stops selling, be prepared to reinvent yourself, constantly.

 • Geographic limitations don’t exist when selling art online.
-Use a tshirt mockup to promote your designs with no hassle and reach different audiences.
+Use a t-shirt mockup to promote your designs with no hassle and reach different audiences.

 Browse Eugenia’s Latest Designs at: